 It’s a chilly morning; -9°C ( or 15°F if you use the imperial system).
 What better way to warm up, than to talk about a radio studio.

 An account of this mystical room.
 What goes on inside the confine of its walls?
 And types of studios out there.

-Why did I open a weather announcement?—Well, when you work as a presenter, knowing the present weather conditions & relaying this info to your listeners, is part of your business.
+Why did I open with a weather announcement?—Well, when you work as a presenter, knowing the present weather conditions & relaying this info to your listeners is part of your business.

 What is a radio studio

 It’s a specialized facility for producing, recording and broadcasting live audio including interviews, commercials, and more.

 Radio studios range in size from small in-home studios to large broadcasting centers like the BBC Broadcasting House that houses 36 radio studios.

 What goes on in a studio?